Maat-Cyber/Maat-Cyber-World/WriteUps/OverTheWire/Natas.md

 Once we have modified the link copy and paste it in the URL bar of the browser, since it is using the HTTP protocol a warning might appear telling that the connection is not secure, ignore it and view the website.

-Finally to successfully view the page we will need to insert a username and password : username : natas0 (change the number to match the level) password : this is what we need to find to log in every level
+Finally to successfully view the page we will need to insert a username and password : <br>
+username : natas0 (change the number to match the level) <br>
+password : this is what we need to find to log in every level  <br>

 Remember that there are multiple ways to solve most of the levels, so if one doesn't work for you or you don't like it go with another one, you can also be creative and find a method that suits with your style.
 I will provide, whenever possible, multiple ways to solve the challenges, both a simple one and a more complex but comprehensive other.